swoyamsahu/aura-video-ascii/README.md

    - Update the `VIDEO_PATH` variable in `ascii.py` to match your video filename
    - Or rename your video to `1751520327557.mp4`

-4. **Run the Aura Farming ASCII video player**
+4. **Run the meme Farming ASCII video player**
    ```bash
    python ascii.py
    ```

 ## Configuration

-You can customize the Aura Farming ASCII video player by modifying these variables in `ascii.py`:
+You can customize the meme Farming ASCII video player by modifying these variables in `ascii.py`:

 ```python
 VIDEO_PATH = "your_video.mp4"  # Path to your video file